On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 \begin{rmk} \Cref{thm:AdamsBound} and \Cref{thm:app-main} are the only results from the latter half of this paper that are required to settle the Galatius \& Randal--Williams conjecture.
 The paper is structured so that the reader willing to assume \Cref{thm:app-main} need not read past \Cref{sec:SyntheticToda} to understand the proof of \Cref{thm:intro-main}. \end{rmk}

-Since $\pi_{8n-1}\bS_{(p)}$ splits into the direct sum of $(\J_{8n-1})_{(p)}$ and the kernel of the $K(1)$-local Hurewicz homomorphism \cite[VIII.4.2]{EinfBook}, we may safely ignore the difference between the definition of $\Gamma_p (8n-1)$ and the statements involving the Hurewicz map to the $K(1)$-local sphere.

-As such, the main work ahead of us in this section is to understand when the bound of \Cref{thm:filt-bound-finale} exceeds the bounds of \Cref{thm:DM-filt-bound}, \Cref{thm:G-filt-bound} and \Cref{thm:B-filt-bound}.
+At this point, the main work ahead of us in this section is to understand when the bound of \Cref{thm:filt-bound-finale} exceeds the bounds of \Cref{thm:gamma-upper}.
 To this end, we introduce some compact notation.

 \begin{ntn} Let

 \end{ntn}